 Malta allows the inclusion of four family generations under one application

-Under the MPRP, the main applicant may add in the same application the main applicant’s spouse in a monogamous marriage or in another relationship having the same or similar status to marriage; children without age limits as long as they are not married and are still financially dependent on the main applicant, and parents/grandparents of both the main applicant and the spouse provided they are also financially dependent on the main applicant.
+Under the MPRP, the main applicant may add in the same application the main applicant’s spouse in a monogamous marriage or in another relationship having the same or similar status to marriage; children (up to the age of 28) as long as they are not married and are still financially dependent on the main applicant, and parents/grandparents of both the main applicant and the spouse provided they are also financially dependent on the main applicant.

 A special designated agency operates the Malta PR Programme